aras-p/aras-p.hugo/content/blog/2013/2013-08-02-iceland-vacation-report.markdown

 ### Next time?

 This time, we've mostly been to the north and some major attractions around Reykjavik.
 Did not see any glaciers up close, nor anything that is in the south or middle.
-I guess that's left for the next time(s).
+I guess that's left for the next time(s). *Update: "next time" [has happened in 2018](/blog/2018/07/25/Iceland-Vacation-2018/)!*

 Most of the photos above shot by my wife Aistė.
 I'll just end the post with this picture. *BAA!*